duanhongyi/django-pymemcache-pool/README.rst

 new connections avoid picking it for a while.

-To use this backend, make sure the package is installed in your environment then use `django-pymemcache-pool.cache.UMemcacheCache` as backend in your settings.
+To use this backend, make sure the package is installed in your environment then use `django_pymemcache_pool.backend.PyMemcacheCache` as backend in your settings.

 Here's an example::